New Hope is a Christian charity. But what does this mean?

 It also doesn’t mean that our staff and volunteers have to be Christian.
 Although we do ask that all staff and volunteers are sympathetic to our ethos and values.

-One of our values is ‘Be Faithful - We will seek God’s guidance and enabling through prayer. “ We produce a monthly prayer diary and start each day with prayer.
+One of our values is ‘Be Prayerful - We will seek God’s guidance and enabling through prayer. “ We produce a monthly prayer diary and start each day with prayer.
 Each year, we hold an annual birthday celebration which features prayer, worship and Bible readings.
 We are part of Christians Across Watford and have strong relationships with churches in Watford and the surrounding area.

 We believe that our day-to-day activities of providing shelter, food and clothing are core to following Jesus.
 In Matthew’s Gospel, Jesus tells the Parable of the Sheep and the Goats in which He demonstrates that by helping those who are in need, we are actually helping Him.